BD2KGenomics/core-operations/workflows/toil-rnaseq.md

 This is a description of how to run the rnaseq-cgl toil workflow v2.0.10 on a Toil cluster with Toil v3.3.3 on AWS.

-For details on the workflow itself, see [the manual](https://github.com/BD2KGenomics/cgl-docker-lib/tree/master/rnaseq-cgl-pipeline)
+For details on the workflow itself, see [the manual](https://github.com/BD2KGenomics/toil-rnaseq)

-FIXME: This is a link to the dockerized pipeline.
-Intended?

 ## Inputs